 Allows students to apply in business, government or the nonprofit sector knowledge gained in their academic program.
 The on-the-job experience, in turn, helps students to clarify their interests and career goals.
 A final paper based on the internship activities helps students to integrate classroom knowledge with real-world experience.
 In addition to producing a final paper, students are required to attend pre-internship workshops at the Center for Career Services and to meet regularly with a faculty advisor.

-GLS 422 Internship in Government (3 credits)Prerequisite(s): One GLS course and permission of the internship coordinator
+GLS 422 Internship in Government (3 credits)

 Offers students the opportunity to arrange, in conjunction with the college, employment in a public or nonprofit organization.
 A major paper will be required.